 Myths of the Asanas: The Stories at the Heart of the Yoga Tradition, Alanna Kaivalya & Arjuna van der Kooij.
 2010.

 Yoga: The Spirit and Practice of Moving Into Stillness, Erich Schiffmann.
 1996.

 $3,300 with timed payments or $3,100 if paid in full 1 week before training begins

 $550 due no later than October 6th along with application.

 5 payments of $550 due the Friday night of each monthly training weekend: 11/10; 12/8; 1/12; 2/9; and 3/9.

 - Teacher Training instructional hours with RYT lead trainers

-- 30 free classes – Trainees must attend 20 yoga classes at The Yoga House.
+- 30 free classes – Trainees must attend at least 20 yoga classes with lead trainers at The Yoga House.

 - 50% off drop-in rate (after 30 free classes used) during Teacher Training

 - 20% discount on workshops that occur during Teacher Training